Development of COVID-19 Booster Vaccine Policy by Microsimulation and Q-learning: Methods

-Let $\{s_t\}_{t\ge0}$ be a Markov process with state space $\mathcal{S}$ representing an individual's baseline characteristics, vaccination history and severe infection status at each month.
-Let $a_t$ represent the choice to receive a booster or not in month $t$ with action space $\mathcal{A}=\{0, 1\}$.
-For $s, s'\in\mathcal{S}$ and $a\in\mathcal{A}$, denote by $P(s'|s, a)= \Pr(s_{t+1} = s'\mid s_t = s, a)$ the state transition probability function, and by $r(s, a)$ the reward function that assigns a reward of taking action $a$ in the state $s$.
-Then, we model the decision-making process of whether an individual should receive a booster at each month as a Markov Decision Process (MDP), denoted by $\mathcal{M} = \{\mathcal{S}, \mathcal{A}, P, r\}$.
+Let $\{S_t\}_{t\ge0}$ be a Markov process with state space $\mathcal{S}$ representing an individual's baseline characteristics, vaccination history and severe infection status at each month.
+Let $A_t$ be a random variable that represents the choice to receive a booster or not in month $t$ with action space $\mathcal{A}=\{0, 1\}$.
+For $s, s'\in\mathcal{S}$ and $a\in\mathcal{A}$, denote by $P(s'|s, a)= \Pr(S_{t+1} = s'\mid S_t = s, A_t = a)$ the state transition probability function.
+Let $\mathcal{R}(s, a)$ be a stationary reward function of taking action $a$ in state $s$.
+Let $R_t=\mathcal{R}(S_t, A_t)$, which is a random variable representing the reward at time $t$ after taking action $A_t$ at state $S_t$.
+Let $s_t$, $a_t$ and $r_t$ be the realizations of $S_t$, $A_t$ and $R_t$ respectively.
+Then, we model the decision-making process of whether an individual should receive a booster at each month as a Markov Decision Process (MDP), denoted by $\mathcal{M} = \{\mathcal{S}, \mathcal{A}, P, \mathcal{R}\}$.
 In this framework, the current state adequately summarizes the past, meaning future states are independent of past states given the current state and action.
 This assumption entails little loss of generality mathematically because almost any decision process can be reformulated as an MDP by appropriately aggregating the historical data \citep{sutton1997significance, weltz2022reinforcement}.

 In Reinforcement Learning (RL), an agent interacts with the environment to improve its decision-making ability over time.
 An agent is a decision-maker responsible for determine whether an individual should receive a COVID-19 booster shot.
 The agent selects an action based on the current state according to a policy $\pi:\mathcal{S}\mapsto\mathcal{A}$, which maps a patient's health status, vaccination history, and other relevant information (a state) to an action (whether to administer a booster or not).
-The environment, on the other hand, consists of the state transition function $P(s'|s, a)$ and the reward function $r(s, a)$.
+The environment, on the other hand, consists of the state transition function $P(s'|s, a)$ and the reward function $\mathcal{R}(s, a)$.
 The environment interacts with the agent by providing the next state and reward after each action is taken.